Chrs987/HomeAssistant/Code Analysis.md

 Code that was reviewed
  * [util/ssl.py](https://github.com/home-assistant/core/blob/dev/homeassistant/util/ssl.py)

-SSL encryption is a vital piece of data transmission, according to [CWE-319](https://cwe.mitre.org/data/definitions/319.html) transmitting data in clear text is weakness that will allow unauthorized actors to sniff and analyze network traffic.
+SSL encryption is a vital piece of data transmission.
+According to [CWE-319](https://cwe.mitre.org/data/definitions/319.html), transmitting data in clear text is a weakness that will allow unauthorized actors to sniff and analyze network traffic.
 Home Assistant implements the use of TLS, which in some cases could be vulnerable.
-However, the Home Assistant team has following [Mozilla corporation's best practices](https://wiki.mozilla.org/Security/Server_Side_TLS) to implmenting TLS in a secure and modern way.
-Mozilla's modern recommendation supports TLS 1.3 and is not backward compatible, thus providing an extremly high level of security.
+However, the Home Assistant team has followed [Mozilla corporation's best practices](https://wiki.mozilla.org/Security/Server_Side_TLS) to implementing TLS in a secure and modern way.
+Mozilla's modern recommendation supports TLS 1.3 and is not backward compatible, thus providing an extremely high level of security.

-The following are some of the technical detials of the Modern compatibility TLS best practices from Mozilla:
+The following are some of the technical details of Mozilla's Modern compatibility TLS best practices:
 - Cipher suites (TLS 1.3): TLS_AES_128_GCM_SHA256:TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256
 - Cipher suites (TLS 1.2): (none)
 - Protocols: TLS 1.3